railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analysis.rst

 Purchase Analysis
 =================

-Elementary statistics
+Elementary Statistics
 ---------------------

 .. index::
    single: module; product_margin

-Open ERP enables you to perform analysis of purchases by period (current year, current month, previous month), by state (quotations, orders), supplier, user, product, category, warehouse and so on.
+OpenERP enables you to perform analysis of purchases by period (current year, current month, previous month), by state (quotations, orders), supplier, user, product, category, warehouse and so on.
 This is made possible through a search view accessed through the menu :menuselection:`Purchases --> Reporting --> Purchase Analysis`